JBcollo1/WK1-code-challenge/README.md

 #### By *Jorbat Collins Kamau*

 ## Description
-They are javascript codes that solve: Student grade generator problem, Speed detector problem and Net salary calculator problem.
+Contains javascript codes that solve: Student grade generator problem, Speed detector problem and Net salary calculator problem.

 ## Installation
 You use git clone to be able to download the documents in the GitHub